EP Digest — Eastern Panhandle, West Virginia

 Quick Hits

 St. Joseph High School is getting its own campus.
-The Diocese of Wheeling-Charleston is investing $1.7 million to convert a building at 415 Wilson St. in Martinsburg into a standalone high school facility.
+The Diocese of Wheeling-Charleston is investing $1.7 million to convert a building at 415 Wilson St. in Martinsburg (formerly the WVU Medicine Crisis Support Center) into a standalone high school facility.
 Goal: doors open for the 2026–27 school year.

 New delegate for the 94th: Governor Morrisey appointed Berkeley County's Donald L. Bennett to fill the House of Delegates seat vacated after the passing of Delegate Larry Kump.

 Bike path could connect Charles Town to Martinsburg.
-A public meeting on the WV Route 9 Bicycle Path Connectivity Plan is coming up.
+A public meeting on the WV Route 9 Bicycle Path Connectivity Plan is coming up, hosted by the Hagerstown/Eastern Panhandle Metropolitan Planning Organization.
 We'll share the date as soon as it's posted.

 Water bills going up: WV American Water was granted a rate increase by the Public Service Commission, affecting roughly 4,000 customers across Berkeley and Jefferson counties.